tsnewnami/git-agent/README.md

 - Using logging
 - More robust error handling when container exec commands fail
 - Using a better sandboxed environment such as e2b
+- Could likely do chaining of tool calls using `&&` however this task was targetted at multi-turn tool use.

 ## Course questions